-SoundSpace@Rabbit’s is created, owned and operated by two life-long musicians who share a passion towards serving the arts community, and a dedication to honoring a proud and forgotten history of this unique city.
+SoundSpace@Rabbit’s is created, owned and operated by two life-long musicians who share a passion towards serving the arts community, and a dedication to honoring a proud and forgotten history of the city of Asheville, North Carolina.

-Asheville-area resident Claude Coleman, Jr. is a veteran multi-instrumentalist, songwriter, recording and performing musician, as well as a carpenter, graphic designer, ex-music school director/teacher and writer best known as drummer for the group Ween.
+Asheville-area resident Claude Coleman, Jr. is a veteran multi-instrumentalist, songwriter, recording and performing musician, carpenter/builder, graphic designer, ex-music school director/teacher and 30-year drummer for the group Ween.
 He has dedicated a life to artistic expression, community activism and engagement.
 Fellow Asheville resident Brett Spivey is a multi-instrumentalist, performing/recording artist, producer, videographer, and studio owner, and HVAC specialist engineer.

-Their vision to create SoundSpace@Rabbit’s came from an urgent need in the local music community to have affordable practice spaces, and also to help address a crisis in the community of a lack of available rehearsal spaces for musicians, as well as well as the robust touring industry coming through the city, performing in its many venues.
+Their vision to create SoundSpace@Rabbit’s came from an urgent need in the local music community to have affordable practice spaces, and also to help address a crisis in the community of a lack of available rehearsal spaces for musicians, while catering to the greater music and touring industry coming through the city.

-Upon happenstance, they came across Rabbit’s Motel, the historic segregation-era owned motel and restaurant, and their mission become multi-dimensional and multi-purposeful.
-They saw an opportunity to address a realm of issues being experienced in Asheville’s currently development boom, as more and more attention is drawn upon this uniquely amazing mountain city.
+Upon chance they came across the historic segregation-era owned motel and restaurant Rabbit’s Motel, and their mission become multi-dimensional.
+They found a historic place and saw an opportunity to address a realm of issues.

 In creating this cultural landmark and music-community resource they are preserving the proud and rich history of the Southside Black community and early African-American Asheville.
-SoundSpace@Rabbit’s is promoting historic pride while embracing a model of diversity in the most authentic way possible, through music, art, community, and food.
+SoundSpace@Rabbit’s promotes historic pride while embracing a model of diversity in the most authentic way possible, through music, art, community, and food.